Incident Management

 Incident Manager Escalation

 A page will be escalated to the Incident Manager (IM) if it is not answered by the Engineer on Call (EOC).
 This escalation will happen for all alerts that go through PagerDuty, which includes lower severity alerts.
 It’s possible that this can happen when there is a large number of pages and the EOC is unable to focus on acknowledging pages.
-When this occurs, the IM should reach out in Slack in the #incident-management channel to see if the EOC needs assistance.
+When this occurs, the IM should reach out in Slack in the corresponding incident announcement channel to see if the EOC needs assistance.

 Example: